kmr5554/Tandem_PSC_Calculator/README.md

 pip install -r requirements.txt
 ```

-### Usage
+## Usage

 To run the notebook:

 1. Clone this repository to your local machine.
 2. Navigate to the cloned directory.
 3. Run `jupyter notebook` to start the Jupyter notebook server.
-4. Open the Shockley-Queisser Limit Calculator notebook from the server interface.
+4. Open the `TSC_Efficiency_Analysis.ipynb` notebook from the server interface.

+To run the program in a Colab environment using `Calculator_Demo.ipynb`:

+1. Open the `Calculator_Demo.ipynb` file in Google Colab.
+2. Follow the instructions within the notebook to execute the analysis.